 Communicating effectively based on individual staff member styles is an important consideration.
 The four types of communication styles need to be taken into consideration which are process, action, people and idea.
 Depending on the individual’s dominant style, they are likely to be more receptive on one style than another.
 Understanding your individual style and meeting the staff members style will make the communication more effective.

-Effective communication processes include the setup of varied communication channels and made regularly.
-When I was manager of a team recently, I would have a regular catch-up with individual team members every 1 to 2 weeks to understand how the team member was feeling, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.
+Effective communication processes include the setup of varied communication channels should be made regularly.
+Regular catch-ups with individual team members every 1 to 2 weeks is recommended to understand how the team member is feeling generally, if there were any immediate blockers to their progress, and address any issues or rumours flying around the office.

 An open-door policy to staff also important, allowing team members to access assistance immediately in times of need, to try and address issues as soon as possible.